What is Vulnerability Scanning?

 Why is Vulnerability Scanning Important?

-2. Regulatory Compliance: Many industries require regular vulnerability scans to comply with cybersecurity regulations and standards like PCI-DSS, HIPAA, GDPR, and NIST.
-Not adhering to these requirements can lead to fines or legal issues.
+Regulatory Compliance Many industries require regular vulnerability assessments to comply with cybersecurity regulations including PCI-DSS, HIPAA, GDPR, and NIST.
+Failing to adhere to these standards can result in significant fines and legal exposure.

-4. Improving Incident Response: Consistent vulnerability scanning keeps security teams informed about the vulnerabilities present in their networks and systems.
-This awareness enables quicker and more effective responses when new threats arise.
+Improving Incident Response Consistent scanning keeps security teams informed about the current risk landscape.
+This awareness enables faster and more effective responses when new threats emerge, feeding directly into a stronger overall vulnerability management program.

 Types of Vulnerability Scanning